pollinations/pollinations/app/src/assets/text/about.md

 Tezos and Solana have a much lower energy usage / carbon footprint so consider sending through one of those.

-**Feel free to mint your nfts made with Pollinations!** but consider donating a percentage of the profits to help our platform sustain itself.
+**Feel free to mint your nfts made with Pollinations** but consider donating a percentage of the profits to help our platform sustain itself.